threepointsix/Programming-Practice/README.md

 Graph implementation.
 DFS and Strongly connected component included.

+## Medicine

+Iterator, Decorator and Visitor patterns are implemented.

 ## Movie

 Simple program about movies.
 Can be useful for some websites about cinematography.